Pine Grove Furnace State Park: History

 The state park's historic place on the national register is the Pine Grove Iron Works of about 176 acre with structures associated with the 1764 Pine Grove Furnace, which ended production in 1895.
 The 1870 South Mountain RR and the subsequent 1891 Hunter's Run and Slate Belt Railroad provided the railway lines to the industrial areas of the state park.

 Laurel Forge

 Laurel Forge manufactured wrought iron from Pine Grove Furnace pig iron and was built by Peter Ege in 1830.
 The Laurel Forge Pond (now Laurel Lake) was created by a dam below the Sage Run confluence at Mountain Creek to provide waterwheel power via the forge's water race.
 By 1873 the forge area included a boarding house, coal house, several dwellings, 2 railroad spurs, and a train depot; and in 1884 "Laurel Station" was added as a stop for excursions of the Gettysburg and Harrisburg Railroad.
-Laurel Dam was breached by flooding in 1889 & 1919 (downwash from both breached the Mount Holly Springs dam downstream), and the lake is 25 acre of the state park.
+Laurel Dam was breached by flooding in 1889 and 1919 (downwash from both breached the Mount Holly Springs dam downstream), and the lake is 25 acre of the state park.